-Once the electrical connection of the burner is executed, remember to check the rotation of the electric motor.
+Once the electrical connection of the burner is executed, remember to check the rotation of the electrical motor (pump motor if any, and fan motor).
 The motor should rotate according to the "arrow" symbol on the body.
 In the event of wrong rotation, reverse the three-phase supply and check again the rotation of the motor.